Lightning-AI/litdata/README.md

 4. Visualize the trace:

     - Use either `chrome://tracing` in the Chrome browser or `ui.perfetto.dev` to view the `litdata_trace.json` file for in-depth performance insights.
 You can also use `SQL queries` to analyze the logs.
+    - `Perfetto` is recommended over `chrome://tracing` for visualization & analyzing.

 - Key Points: